justAnotherDev/WebSniffer/README.md

 ###What's Returned

-WebSniffer listens to all network communications and stores each request and response togethar as a single object.
+WebSniffer listens to all network communications and stores each request and response together as a single object.
 Delegates will be alerted twice for each request, once for the request and once for the response.

 ```objectivec
 @interface WebSniffObject : NSObject